Here's how to start...

 As part of this initiative, WWEW has begun collecting historical WQ data from other monitoring organizations for the 10 Pilot Lake Associations.
 The purpose of this project is to categorize the findings and develop a cohesive way to analyze and share this data with the Lake Association partners.
 Student(s) will review historic water quality data, generate a database, and identify any gaps.
 Students can also conduct analysis and provide insight into any trends.

-#6020 Microplastics Analysis in Haliburton County Lakes
+#6020 Microplastics Analysis of Haliburton County Lakes

 NOTE: This project can be completed remotely.